Block Thresholding on the Sphere: Minimax risk rates of convergence

+where $\left[ \cdot \right] $ denotes the integer part and $0<\eta <\frac{1}{ 2}$.
+The size of the block has to be chosen also considering, on one hand, the value of the threshold (see above the point related to the choice of $ \kappa $) and, on the other hand, the number of cubature points at a fixed resolution level $j$.
+More details will be given in the Section \ref {sec:conclu}. \end{itemize}

+By the practical point of view, given the size of the sample $n$ and the scale parameter $B$, $J_{n}$ and $t_{n}$ are easily computed.
+Therefore, the experimenter should test, for different sizes of the blocks, chosen taking on account the whole number of cubature points, and for different values of $ \kappa _{0}$ the number of blocks not annihilated by the procedure.

-\section{Minimax $L^{p}$-risk rates of convergence}
+\section{Minimax risk rates of convergence}

-Our main purpose is to describe the performance of the procedure and the optimality of its convergence rates with respect to general $L^{p}\left( S^{2}\right) $-loss functions.
-This result is achieved in the next theorem.
+This Section aims to describe the performance of the procedure in terms of the optimality of its convergence rates with respect to general $L^{p}\left( \mathbb{S}^{d}\right) $-loss functions: this result is established in the Theorem \ref{maintheorem}.
+First of all, we recall the definition of optimal rate of convergence from \cite{WASA}.
+We say that an estimator $\widehat{f}$ attains the optimal rate of convergence $R_{n}\left( V,p\right) $ on the class $V$ for the $L_{p}$-risk if